-Ethics in professional nursing practice embodies principles, rules, and standards of conduct that provide guidance for nursing practice.
-Health care systems and nursing maintain mores, laws, and ethical codes to ensure legal and ethical conduct of health care providers.
-Moral and ethical principles are utilized to guide nursing actions and solve ethical principles are utilized to guide nursing actions and solve ethical dilemmas.
+Ethics in professional nursing practice embodies principles, rules, and standards of conduct that guide nursing practice.
+Health care systems and nursing maintain mores, laws, and ethical codes to ensure the legal and ethical conduct of healthcare providers.
+Moral and ethical principles guide nursing actions and clarify ethical tenets to guide clinical judgment and resolve ethical dilemmas.